 I don’t live near Latrobe, PA, can I stay on campus?

-Yes, contact Mr. Bob Baum in Student Affairs for information regarding a room in the residence halls without charge.
+Yes, contact Mr. Ishmael Solomon in Student Affairs for information regarding a room in the residence halls without charge.

 Can I choose the district for my fellowship?